apecpt/apec-importers/README.md

 # APEC Book Importers

 Importers for the APEC library project.
-For now just contain an excel importer (not complete) writen in python.
+For now just contain an excel importer (not complete) writen in python, along with some shell tools.